Reciprocity obstructions in semigroup orbits in SL(2, Z): Subsemigroups of of Hausdorff dimension less than

 \begin{lemma} Let $\mathcal{W}\subseteq\SL(2, \ZZ)^{\geq 0}$ be a finite set of non-identity matrices, and assume that the sets $T_{\gamma}([0, 1])$ with $\gamma\in\mathcal{W}$ are pairwise disjoint.
 Then $\delta(\Gamma_\mathcal{W}) <1$. \end{lemma}

 \begin{proof} Let $\mathcal{W} = \{ \gamma_1, \ldots, \gamma_n \}$.
-We will show that the limit set of the iterated function system $\{ T_\gamma : \gamma \in \mathcal{W} \}$ is contained in a general Cantor set, as defined in Beardon \cite{BeardonCantor}.
-If so, Beardon guarantees the Hausdorff dimension of the limit set is less than that of the interval, i.e. $<1$ \cite[Theorem 8]{BeardonCantor}.
+We will show that the limit set of the iterated function system $\{ T_\gamma : \gamma \in \mathcal{W} \}$ is contained in a generalized Cantor set, as defined in Beardon \cite{BeardonCantor}.
+If so, Beardon guarantees the Hausdorff dimension of the limit set is less than that of the interval, i.e. less than one \cite[Theorem 8]{BeardonCantor}.

 With reference to \cite[Definition 1]{BeardonCantor} and \eqref{eqn:IFSlimitset}, we define $\Delta_{i_0, \cdots, i_k} := T_{\gamma_{i_0} \cdots \gamma_{i_k}}([0,1])$, so